olegkaspersky/olegkaspersky/README.md

-# Hi, I'm Oleg Kaspersky
+# Hi, I'm Oleg Kasperskii

-**Lead DevOps Engineer** with 6+ years of experience in CI/CD, Kubernetes, Infrastructure as Code, and Unreal Engine build systems.
+DevOps Engineer with 5+ years of experience in CI/CD, Kubernetes, Infrastructure as Code, and Unreal Engine build systems.

 ## About Me

-- Leading DevOps teams and building observability platforms
-- Specializing in game development infrastructure and workflow optimization
-- Open to Remote | Open to Relocation: Japan, USA, Sweden

-## Tech Stack
+I like games, gamedev, observability, and tech in general.
+Building infrastructure for game studios is fun and challenging.

+Interested in solution architecture and system design.
+I take ownership of my work and see things through.
+Have had the chance to lead small teams along the way.

+## What I Worked With

 **CI/CD:** TeamCity, Docker, Helm, ArgoCD

-**Cloud & Infrastructure:** Google Cloud Platform, Kubernetes, Ansible, Terraform
+**Cloud & Infrastructure:** GCP, AWS, Kubernetes, Ansible, Terraform, Terragrunt

 **Observability:** VictoriaMetrics, Grafana, Loki, Tempo, Vector, OpenTelemetry